-Fig. 3 Zero baseline data for the T-I Max series over 12 hours; (a) for HF, (b) for HCl, and (c) for $NH_3$ .
-Introducing the T-I Max Next-Generation AMC Monitors To address this challenge, Tiger Optics has developed the T-I Max series of cleanroom analyzers for detecting AMCs like HF, HCl, and NH $3$ with unprecedented speed and sensitivity.
-The T-I Max (Figure 2 shows the NH $3$ version) is based on Tiger's powerful Cavity Ring-Down Spectroscopy (CRDS) technology, but uses an all-new electronic and optical platform that enables lower measurement noise and up to ten times faster measurement rate.
+Introducing the T-I Max Next-Generation AMC Monitors

+To address this challenge, we have developed the T-I Max series of cleanroom analyzers for detecting AMCs like HF, HCl, and $NH_3$ with unprecedented speed and sensitivity.
+The T-I Max (Figure 2 shows the $NH_3$ version) is based on our powerful Cavity Ring-Down Spectroscopy (CRDS) technology, but uses an all-new electronic and optical platform that enables lower measurement noise and up to ten times faster measurement rate.
 This platform takes CRDS to the next level and dramatically lowers detection limits compared to previous-generation analyzers.
 Figure 3 shows typical baseline data of the T-I Max for HF, HCl, and NH3.
 The detection limits vary somewhat for the different analytes, with the T-I Max HF capable of reaching single-digit parts-per-trillion (ppt) levels.
-But also the slightly less sensitive T-I Max HCl and T-I Max NH3 reach detection limits well below 1 ppb.
+But also the slightly less sensitive T-I Max HCl and T-I Max NH NH3 3 reach detection limits well below 1 ppb.
 In addition to improved sensitivity, increased measurement speed was a particular focus of the T-I Max development.
 The new electronics is one important factor in improving speed of response.
 Another one is an intelligent software that adjusts data filtering automatically to achieve low-noise data without compromising speed.
 But electronics and software alone cannot guarantee optimum speed of response; the sampling system inside the analyzer is even more critical.
-Reducing Physical Speed Limitations The main reason why laser-based analyzers work so well for this application is the fact that the measurement is contactless.
-HF, HCl, and (particularly) NH $3$ easily stick to surfaces.
+Reducing Physical Speed Limitations The main reason why laser-based analyzers work so well for this application is the fact that the measurement is contact-less.
+HF, HCl, and (particularly) NH3 easily stick to surfaces.
 At ppb-levels, this surface interaction becomes the dominating limitation for achieving low baseline levels and fast speed of response.
 Even in optical analyzers, surfaces cannot be eliminated entirely.
 It is, therefore, important to limit surface interactions as much as possible.
-In the T-I Max, improved flow path, low-pressure operation, and optimized materials result in an analyzer that is able to meet the speed-of-response
+In the T-I Max, improved flow path, low-pressure operation, and optimized materials result in an analyzer that is able to meet the speed-of-response requirements of the most demanding customers.